gregorio-project/latin-ecclesiastic-accents/accenteur/README.md

 ## Accenteur

-Web app in Javascript to accentuate latin texts.
+Accenteur is a web app written in Javascript to accentuate latin texts.

-Algorithms and data are adaptated from [Collatinus](https://github.com/biblissima/collatinus).
+Algorithms and data were adaptated from [Collatinus](https://github.com/biblissima/collatinus).